Gary Warren (footballer): Newport County

 In July 2009, following the disbandment of Team Bath, Warren signed for Newport County, then in the Conference South.
 He made his debut in a friendly match against Mansfield Town on 19 July 2009.
 Warren was immediately a regular for Newport and was appointed captain.
 In the 2009–10 season Newport County were crowned Conference South champions with a record 103 points, 28 points ahead of second-placed Dover Athletic.

-During this time Warren was handed the Conference South player of the year.
+During this time Warren was handed the Conference South player of the year and selected as Newport County's Player of the Year for the 2009–10 season.

 In the 2010–11 season, Warren was linked with a move to a number of clubs including Blackpool, then managed by Ian Holloway and also a £10k move to League Two side Cheltenham Town.
 This bid was rejected, with manager Anthony Hudson criticising Cheltenham for their offer, describing it as a 'insult'.
 Hudson also insisted the club had no plans to sell Warren.

 During Warren's time at Newport he was selected for Great Britain in 2009 in Serbia and in China (Shenzhen) 2011 where he finished top scorer and in 4th place and as a silver medalist.

 On 12 May 2012, Warren played for Newport in the FA Trophy Final at Wembley Stadium – a match they lost 2–0 to York City.